-Fortunately for us, Steven and his fiance’s misfortune was meant to lead them to an even better opportunity, with Steven providing his skills, commitment and expertise to us in order to bring the MIDATA product and services to you.
+Fortunately for us, Steven’s misfortune was meant to lead him to an even better opportunity, with him providing his skills, commitment and expertise to us in order to bring the MiDATA product and services to you.

 As a master of the tools of organization and regiment and with a cool and even temperament, I’m pretty sure Steven is a reincarnated General of a great Army that he once lead to accomplish insurmountable feats of bravery and perseverance.

 I’d follow him, or else he’d kick my ass.

 And that’s the story of our growing family-team so far.

 Below, are our Fractional Team and Advisors that also provide the invaluable help, insights, experience, gruntwork and support I need to make this happen.
 I appreciate their belief in what we’re doing and will spare you the further ramblings of my storytelling.